ccrome/tinyuf2/ports/mimxrt10xx/boards/teensy41/README.md

 # Teensy 4.1 support for UF2

+## Will this work?
+I think what's in loader-loader should be roughtly what does it.
+I didn't bring a teensy with my on vacation, so can't try it.

+I checked the .elf file and the highest used itcm address in the genearted file is well below 0x1000, so I believe the whole ITCM is available to just copy the tinyuf2 over at the 0x1000 address.

+Anything wrong with this approach?

+run the file `loader-loader/convert-to-header.py` to convert the `tinyuf2.bin` file to a `.h` file, copy and jump.

+Should work, right?

+## older hacky stuff

 To get tinyuf2 to run on the Teensy, we need to load it properly.
 The known working method is get the teensy into the ROM bootloader mode, then load tinyuf2.